 Social Insurance Institution of Finland (Kela)

 Kela is responsible for and supervises the implementation of the pharmaceutical reimbursements system, as well as provides communication, researches and draws up statistics, assessments and forecasts and gives proposals on how the sector’s legislation needs to be developed.
-Kela produces annual statistics on pharmaceutical reimbursements and on the practices of doctors for prescribing medicine.
-Additionally, Kela and Fimea produce annual statistics on the previous year’s pharmaceutical reimbursements and costs and the consumption of medicines.
+Kela produces annual statistics on pharmaceutical reimbursements and on the practices of doctors for prescribing pharmaceuticals.
+Additionally, Kela and Fimea produce annual statistics on the previous year’s pharmaceutical reimbursements and costs and the consumption of pharmaceuticals.

-- Pharmaceuticals and pharmaceutical reimbursements - KELA in Finnish
+- Pharmaceuticals and pharmaceutical reimbursements - KELA (in Finnish)

 - Statistics on reimbursements for prescription medicines - KELA

-- Sairaanhoitokorvaukset kunnittain 1986-2018 - KELA in Finnish
+- Sairaanhoitokorvaukset kunnittain 1986-2018 - KELA (in Finnish)

-- Feedback on prescriptions - KELA in Finnish
+- Feedback on prescriptions - KELA (in Finnish)

-- Act on the Social Insurance Institution in Finnish
+- Act on the Social Insurance Institution (in Finnish)

-- Government Decree on the Social Insurance Institution in Finnish
+- Government Decree on the Social Insurance Institution (in Finnish)

 The aim is to develop steering of pharmacotherapy and pharmaceutical services so that it is national and centralised, as well as based on up-to-date information and shared objectives.
 Existing registers and statistics are the basis for the monitoring and steering of pharmaceutical use.
-The objective is for up-to-date treatment recommendations, the pharmaceutical Reimbursement System, the range of services provided by national healthcare, the national goals for the steering of pharmacotherapy as well as the monitoring of treatment results to form the basis for the decisions made by various organisations and healthcare professionals at different phases of the pharmacotherapy process.
+The objective is for up-to-date treatment recommendations, the Pharmaceutical Reimbursement System, the range of services provided by national healthcare, the national goals for the steering of pharmacotherapy as well as the monitoring of treatment results to form the basis for the decisions made by various organisations and healthcare professionals at different phases of the pharmacotherapy process.